• Skip to primary navigation

 No Mandatory Hike

-There is no requirement to do the hike in or out on a Full Grand Canyon rafting trip, making this trip more accessible.
+There is no requirement to do the hike in or out on a Western Grand Canyon rafting trip, making this trip more accessible.

 Where to Start

 Not sure what we mean by a mandatory hike or motorized versus non-motorized trips.
 Check out our Grand Canyon rafting overview page or give us a call.
-We’ll answer your questions and guide you through the process to help you find your perfect Colorado river rafting trip at the same price you would get directly from the outfitter.
+We’ll answer your questions and guide you through the process to help you find your perfect Colorado river rafting trip.
+Since 1987 our service has been free and we work with all 16 Grand Canyon outfitters.
+The cost is guaranteed to be the same rate you would get booking your trip directly with an outfitter.

 Share